 - If you have asthma, use Finacea (azelaic acid foam) with care.
 Worsening of asthma has happened in people using Finacea (azelaic acid foam).
 Call your doctor right away if your asthma gets worse while you use Finacea (azelaic acid foam).

-- Avoid alcohol, hot drinks, or spicy foods while using Finacea (azelaic acid foam).
+- Avoid alcohol, hot foods and drinks, and spicy foods while using Finacea (azelaic acid foam).

 - This medicine may catch on fire.
 Do not use near an open flame or while smoking.